qperez/docker-eclipse-mt-jdk8/README.md

 ## How to create my own image ?
 You can create your own image of docker eclipse with these two files :
 * Dockerfile
-* build_install_eclipse --> Install Eclipse in the /opt directory, it's a workaround about the both behaviors of 'ADD' command with local and remote compressed file : [https://github.com/moby/moby/issues/2369](https://github.com/moby/moby/issues/2369)
+* build_install_eclipse.sh :arrow_right: Install Eclipse in the /opt directory, it's a workaround about the both behaviors of 'ADD' command with local and remote compressed file : [https://github.com/moby/moby/issues/2369](https://github.com/moby/moby/issues/2369)

 You can build your own image with a your local Eclipse (.tar.gz format) or with an URL to download